Burbank, California: Wartime effort

-Labor Strife
+Labor strife

-Burbank saw its first real civil strife as the culmination of a six-month labor dispute between the set decorator's union and the studios resulted in the Battle of Burbank on October 5, 1945, a confrontation that led to the largest wave of strikes in American history.
+Burbank saw its first real civil strife as the culmination of a six-month labor dispute between the set decorators union and the studios resulted in the Battle of Burbank on October 5, 1945, a confrontation that led to the largest wave of strikes in American history.
 For six months, the union had been negotiating for better pay and working conditions, but the studios refused to budge.
 Frustrated and desperate, the set decorators decided to take action.
 The studios responded by hiring non-union workers to replace the striking decorators, but the union was not about to back down.
 They organized picket lines and rallies, drawing support from other unions in the area.
 The studios, in turn, called in police and private security to break up the protests.
 Streets were filled with striking workers, non-union replacements, and security personnel, all engaged in a violent confrontation.
 Cars were overturned, windows were smashed, and tear gas was used to disperse the crowds.
-In the end, studios forced to negotiate with the union, and the decorators eventually won their demands for better pay and working conditions.
+In the end, studios were forced to negotiate with the union, and the decorators ultimately won their demands for better pay and working conditions.

 Hub of Hollywood

 By the 1960s and 1970s, more of the Hollywood entertainment industry was relocating to Burbank.
 NBC moved its west coast headquarters to a new location at Olive and Alameda avenues.
 The Burbank studio was purchased in 1951, and NBC arrived in 1952 from its former location at Sunset and Vine in Hollywood.
 Although NBC promoted its Hollywood image for most of its West Coast telecasts (such as Ed McMahon's introduction to The Tonight Show Starring Johnny Carson: "from Hollywood"), comedians Dan Rowan and Dick Martin began mentioning "beautiful downtown Burbank" on Laugh-in in the 1960s.
 By 1962, NBC's multimillion-dollar, state-of-the-art complex was completed.

-One of the biggest productions to come out of the Burbank studios during this time was the hit television series Batman (TV_series).
+One of the biggest productions to come out of the Burbank studios during this time was the hit television series Batman.
 The show, which aired from 1966 to 1968, was filmed entirely on the Warner Bros. lot in Burbank and was a huge success, both critically and commercially.
 It was instrumental in launching other superhero shows and movies, and its popularity helped to establish the studio as a major player in the television industry.
 As the 1970s came to a close, the Burbank studios had firmly established themselves as a major player in the industry.